Babak-Gholamzadeh/animate-typing/README.md

 # animate-typing
-This is plugin to animate typing that require jQuery to work
+This is a js plugin to animate typing that require jQuery to work